-The first element in developing a price control framework involves the establishment of the form of economic regulation that is to be applied to T&TEC.
-This is one of the most important factors in determining the overall performance of the utility and the level of benefits that will be delivered to customers.
+The first element in developing a price control framework involves the establishment of the form of economic regulation that is to be applied to WASA.
+This is one of the most important factors in determining the overall performance of the utility and the level of benefits delivered to customers.

-As indicated earlier, the RIC Act gives clear support to the use of incentive regulation, using a price-cap approach, rather than rate of return regulation.
-However, various forms of price control fall under the general rubric of the price-cap approach, and are compatible with incentive-based regulation.
+As indicated earlier, the RIC Act gives clear support to the use of incentive regulation rather than rate of return regulation.
+However, various forms of price control fall under the general rubric of incentive-based regulation.
 Consequently, the RIC has flexibility in the choice of the form of the price control to be adopted.

-There are two major categories of price control under the broad price-cap approach1:
+There are two primary categories of price controls under the broad price-cap (RPI-X) approach:

-Revenue cap approach; and
+- Revenue cap approach; - Price cap approach; and

-Price cap approach.